Online | Exploratory | Transdisciplinary

 Complexity Interactive is aimed at practicing researchers from academic, private, non-profit, and government sectors who wish to understand how the methods and philosophy of a complex systems approach may enhance their work.
 The curriculum is especially suited to graduate students and postdocs (or those at similar career stages) in a particular discipline who wish to develop a more trans-disciplinary, mutualistic approach in their work.

 14 June - 02 July, 2021 (three weeks)

 “Live” events* [All times Mountain Time (GMT –06:00)]

-* minor changes are possible; applicants offered admission will be notified of the final schedule prior to registration
+* minor variations are possible; applicants offered admission will be notified of the final schedule prior to registration

-● A series of live* lectures, panel discussions, and Q&As organized around select themes in complexity science.
+● A series of live* lectures and discussions organized around select themes in complexity science.
 Content will cover methods/approaches, applications, debates, and open questions.

-● Curated recorded materials as well as quizzes, problem sets, and recommended readings will provide a reference and resource for foundational theory.
+● Curated recorded materials as well as recommended readings will provide a reference and resource for foundational theory.

 * Recorded and archived for participants during the course.